-What is it?
+What is considered off-campus work?

 Undergraduate students who meet UBC's definition of full-time may work off campus a maximum of 20 hours per week during the regular academic year (September to April).
 They may work full-time during academic breaks (summer, Reading Week, and breaks between terms) if they hold full-time status during the academic term prior to, and subsequent to, the academic break.

-Make sure you're eligible to work off-campus
+Make sure you're eligible to work off campus

 If you plan to work on campus